ChzFlvrHrse/KYC-RR-Digital/README.md

 This project is designed to quickly and smoothly gather basic information from a given client.
 It provides an interactive user interface for collecting identity, contact, and financial details while ensuring input validation.

+## Development Process

+The project leverages GitHub Copilot and ChatGPT as powerful tools to enhance development efficiency and code quality:

+GitHub Copilot: Assisted in generating boilerplate code, reusable functions, and improving productivity during repetitive coding tasks.

+ChatGPT: Helped with designing user-friendly error validation logic, improving code readability, and providing detailed documentation and comments.

+By integrating these tools into the workflow, this project was built faster while maintaining a focus on clarity, usability, and robust validation features.

 ## 🚀 Features

 Multi-step form for collecting user information.